So, you’re planning on using a Dutch rental agency? First things first, welcome to the Netherlands! Also welcome to the wonderful world of renting.

 In order not to be totally ripped off by your landlord, there are regulations in place to protect you.
-Your landlord can not charge you for something, if you are not getting anything for return by paying it.
-It is illegal if they do.
+Your landlord can not charge you for something, if you are not getting anything in return by paying it.
+It’s illegal if they do.

+One such illegal fee that they may charge is a fee to receive your keys or access to your property.
 This is called a sleutelgeld.
-This is a fee that is usually added for “access” to your place.
 It basically gives you nothing and is a con.
 If you get charged a fee for something and you aren’t getting a service for it (e.g. estate agent fee), then don’t pay it!

-The Netherlands has regulation to limit the changes of the price of rent if it is not liberalised.
+The Netherlands has regulations to limit changes in the price of rent if it’s not “liberalised”.
 This means that it is subject to a “ceiling” price.
 Meaning, that if a place is liberalised, you are able to make negotiations with your landlord because it’s private.

 Sadly, in the real world this does happen.
-The safest bet is to stick to actual official agencies, rather than places they are advertised for renting in the Netherlands on random sites.
-If you do decide to do it this way, watch out for these signs:
+The safest bet is to stick to actual official agencies.
+If you do decide to find your housing outside of an agency (a route many take) watch out for these signs:

-- That they are “out of the country”, so cannot meet, but you must still pay them either a fee or deposit upfront
+- They are “out of the country”, so cannot meet, but you must still pay them either a fee or deposit upfront

-- If they tell you they can’t register to the address you want to rent
+- You can’t register to the address you want to rent

 - They want you to pay all of your deposit in cash